axxroytovu/ap_manual_sudoku/README.md

 ## Other items
 ### Useful items
-Reveal Puzzle Average Time (qty 10): This box allows you to click the "show time" checkmark in the spreadsheet, revealing the average time taken on a puzzle.
+Reveal Puzzle Average Time: This box allows you to click the "show time" checkmark in the spreadsheet, revealing the average time taken on a puzzle.
 This can help guide you toward completing easier puzzles first.

-Puzzle Skip (qty 5): This allows you to skip a particularly difficult puzzle and receive its check regardless.
+Puzzle Skip: This allows you to skip a particularly difficult puzzle and receive its check regardless.
 Puzzle skips cannot be used on the Victory Gauntlet.

 ### Traps
 Extra Puzzle: You may get assigned an extra puzzle.
 Once you finish your current puzzle, you must complete any assigned trap puzzles before you can move on to your next check puzzle.
 Puzzle Skips can be used to negate a trap if necessary.

+### Filler
+Party Hat: Wooo!